jacquie0583/AWS-MYSQL-to-Redshift/README.md

 # AWS-MYSQL-to-Redshift
+## A project that I’ve worked on, independently, that I am very passionate about...
-:  Constructing pipelines to migrate data from MySQL workbench-RDS, Toad and salesforce to a central location, Redshift.
+Constructing pipelines to migrate data from MySQL workbench-RDS, Toad and salesforce to a central location, Redshift.
 Upon completion, allowing different teams to have access to varying databases